fritzb/asynclog/README.md

 # benchmark

 Memlog is 2x faster than calling sprintf library.
+Memlog stores traces in the memory for later retreival.
+Optionaly, the buffer can be spill to disk asynchronously.

 ```
 MEMLOG
 test: log->info("Hello world %d!\n", i)